Chapter in this post:

 New Apple computers do not run with an Intel chip, but with Apple's own SoC (System on a Chip).
 This combination of processor (CPU), graphics processor (GPU), neural engine, secure enclave and the like is currently in the first generation known as the M1 chip.
 It supports a so-called arm64 (AArch64) Instruction Set Architecture (ISA).
 And this is exactly what the new malware is based on, which means that it was explicitly programmed as arm64 binary for macOS - and thus probably represents the first official malware for the new Apple computers.

-In particular, what has already been mentioned above Blog Post von Objective-See mentions the malware or adware "GoSearch22", which was smuggled into new M1 computers from Apple via the Mac App Store.
-The corresponding certificate that Apple's store apps receive has already been withdrawn and the infected app has been removed from the range.
+In particular, what has already been mentioned above Blog from Objective-See the malware or Adware Mentioned "GoSearch22" injected into new Apple M1 computers via the Mac App Store.
+The corresponding certificate, which Apple Store apps receive, has already been withdrawn and the infected app has been removed from the range.
 However, the research method used to find GoSearch22 (see below) shows that some users or their computers have already been infected with it.
-But that's not all: The code was created as a multi-platform solution, so it can also run on Intel Macs.
+But that's not all: The code was created as a multiplatform solution, so it can also run on Intel Macs.

 The blog post at Objective-See comes from Patrick Wardle, who was actively looking for malware that was specially created for the MacBook Pro, MacBook Air and Mac Mini from November 2020.
 To do this, he used a tool in which malware that is already known and detected by antivirus programs is cataloged.
 In addition to the search filter for at least two previous messages, he specifically looked for 64-bit code with an ARM structure that uses the Mach-O type.
 Wardle also looked for certified software (tag: signed) to track down store apps.